 Rediscovering mono and how it really interacts with the body.

-When I first heard about “Epstein Barr” (EBV) five years ago while researching its possible ties to the autoimmune condition lupus, I imagined a nerdy Jewish boy in uniform, not a shifty virus with supreme extraterrestrial-like intelligence that is quietly causing millions to suffer.
+When I first heard about “” (EBV) five years ago while researching its possible ties to the lupus, I imagined a nerdy Jewish boy in uniform, not a shifty virus with supreme extraterrestrial-like intelligence that is quietly causing millions to suffer.

 When I learned that EBV was associated with mononucleosis, “the kissing disease,” I crossed it off my list as a probable cause for my diagnosis because I never recalled getting mono or suffering extreme fatigue that had lasted weeks, accompanied by a severe sore throat.